Komla Agbeli Gbedemah: Early life and career

 Komla Gbedemah was born on 17 June 1913 in Warri, Nigeria, of Ewe parentage.
-He attended Adisadel College in Cape Coast for his secondary education from 1925 to 1929 and Achimota College from 1929 to 1933.
+He attended Mfantsipim School in Cape Coast for his secondary education from 1925 to 1929 and Achimota College from 1929 to 1933.
 He became employed as a teacher at a school in the Akuapem District in The Gold Coast.
 In 1939, he became a Science Master at Accra Academy in Jamestown.
 Alongside teaching, he engaged in the timber and confectionery business.
 In 1943, he quit his teaching role at Accra Academy to engage in the timber trade full-time.

 Political career

 Gbedemah was originally a member of the United Gold Coast Convention.
 He left with Dr Kwame Nkrumah to form the Convention People's Party (CPP).
 Gbedemah was an important member of the CPP because of his organizational ability.
-He was influential in getting Nkrumah elected to the Legislative Council on 8 February 1951 at the Elections for the Legislative Assembly.
+He was influential in getting Nkrumah elected to the Legislative council on 8 February 1951 at the Elections for the Legislative Assembly.
 He organized Nkrumah's entire campaign while Nkrumah was still in prison, detained by the colonial government.
 Nkrumah duly won the Accra Central Municipal seat.
 This led to Nkrumah being released on 12 February 1951 and his being invited to form a government.
 Gbedemah is in some reports named as being the first to welcome Nkrumah after his release from Fort James prison.

 Gbedemah, who himself got elected into the Legislative Assembly, became the first Ghanaian Minister for Health and Labour in Nkrumah's government.
 In 1954, he became the Minister of Finance, a position he held for seven years.
 He was influential in getting an initially reluctant United States government to back the building of the Akosombo Dam.
 Later, as his relationship with Nkrumah deteriorated, Gbedemah was demoted by Nkrumah to the post of Minister of Health in May 1961.
 It is alleged by US sources that at a point, Gbedemah was considering the overthrow of Nkrumah.
 He is quoted as saying: "I would be sorry to have to do it but country has had enough of Nkrumah's arrogance, whims and madness."
 Nkrumah demanded Gbedemah's resignation in September 1961.